libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/2-Findings/Findings.rst

 Results
 #######

-This is a 3D graph of our results where the z axis is the log\ :sub:`2`\ (time) we took the log so that all results fit neatly on the graph.
+This is a 3D graph of our :download:`results <results.txt>`
+where the z axis is the
+log\ :sub:`2`\ (time) we took the log so that all results fit neatly on the graph.